iPhone 12 and Foldable Galaxy Leaks

 - iPhone 12 Pro Max

-- It is expected to be exclusively supplied by Samsung Display and will have a 6.67” 2785 x 1293 flexible OLED panel at 459 PPI with Y-OCTA, 10-bits and be XDR capable.
+- It is expected to be exclusively supplied by Samsung Display and will have a 6.67” 2785 x 1293 flexible OLED panel at 459 PPI with Y-OCTA and 10-bits.
 It is also expected to have 6GBs of RAM, 128-512GBs of storage, quad camera up to 64MPs with a LiDAR TOF camera, a 12MP front camera and a stainless steel body.
 It is expected to include both Sub 6-GHz and mmWave and be priced from $1099.
 It is also rumored to have 120Hz, but not have LTPO.
+We aren't expecting 120Hz.

 iPhone 12 Rendering